tabareCapitan/tabarecapitan.github.io/docs/workingPapers.md

      </summary>
     <p>
       <div class="abstract">
 <b>Abstract.</b> We explore the economics of edible insects.
 We describe in detail how the biology of insects makes them a remarkable source of nutrition that can be produced with less resources and a lesser environmental impact than alternatives (e.g., meat).
 Thus, edible insects have the potential to play a key role in a more sustainable food system, thereby mitigating climate change and biodiversity loss.
-Furthermore, we highlight that tropical climate and an abundance of endemic insect species in much of Latin America gives the region a competitive advantage in developing the industry to integrate edible insects into the food system.
+Furthermore, we highlight that a tropical climate and an abundance of endemic insect species in much of Latin America gives the region a competitive advantage in developing the industry to integrate edible insects into the food system.
 <p></p>
 <b>Keywords:</b> food system, agriculture, biodiversity loss, climate change, sustainability
 <p></p>